LOKRAI4/currencies-accounts-cards/README.md

 costs transaction

-collaborate with those companys there name google'
+collaborate with those

+companys there name google'

-microsoft'apple'amazon'facebook'twitter'tiktok'yahoo'
+microsoft'apple'amazon

+facebook'twitter'tiktok'yahoo'

 all their premium site.